 All programming for this coursework must be done under Linux.
-We provide a Linux virtual machine (VM) image that you can use if you'd like to do development on your own machine.
-You also have the option of logging into a set of CS lab Linux machines remotely via ssh.
-We have ensured that the code we give you works correctly on the Linux VM we provide.
-It should also work correctly on the lab machines, although there may be corner cases where the lab machines may give different results than the VM we provide.
-The VM we provide is the same VM we use to test your code.
-Your grade will be the score you receive when we run your code in our own copy of the VM.
-If you consistently (i.e., for many runs) get different results on a lab machine than you do when your code is tested by our auto-grader (which we describe below), please contact the course staff via a Piazza private message.
-We are happy to answer student questions about difficulties encountered when doing the coursework in the VM we provide or on CS lab machines, but we cannot support any other Linux installation.
+We provide a set of 0133 Linux virtual machines (VMs) that are remotely accessible via ssh.
+We have ensured that the code we give you works correctly on these VMs.
+These 0133 ssh-accessible VMs run the same OS as the grading server we use to test your code.
+Your grade will be the score you receive when we run your code on the grading server.
+If you consistently (i.e., for many runs) get different results on an 0133 Linux VM than you do when your code is tested by our grading server, please contact the course staff via a Piazza private message.
+We are happy to answer student questions about difficulties encountered when doing the coursework on the 0133 Linux VMs over ssh, but we cannot support any other Linux installation.